pindia/tsaevents/docs/member_guide.rst

 Message board
 ---------------

 Next is the team message board.
 Team members can use the board to communicate amongst themselves.
 Whenever a message is posted, all team members will be sent an email unless they have opted out through their settings.
-Depending on the team privacy settings, nonmemebers may be able to view or even post to the board.
+Depending on the team privacy settings, nonmembers may be able to view or even post to the board.
 Any message may be deleted by its author or by the team captain.

 Administration
 ---------------